 The system lets you search our catalog.
 We have over 65,000 books in our collections, thousands of E-books, DVDs, articles, and audiobooks.
 You can also discover what’s available in the SUNY catalog.

 Quiet Study Areas

-The Reference Librarians assist C-GCC students, faculty, staff and the general public with answering questions and locating information for research and general interest.
-Ask for help at the circulation desk or e-mail us.
-The Reference Collection is composed of non-circulating items such as dictionaries, handbooks, encyclopedias, statistical sources, and biographical sources.
+The Reference Librarians assist C-GCC students, faculty, staff and the general public with answering questions and locating information for research and general interest during hours of operation.
+Ask for help at the circulation desk or contact us.

 Resource Sharing allows the borrowing and lending of books within the SUNY Library network.
 If an item is unavailable through SUNY, it may be available from another participating library.
 CGCC students who are currently enrolled in credit courses and faculty, staff, and emeriti are eligible.
 Most libraries participating in interlibrary loan do not charge a fee.
 If a fee is required, we will contact you before the request is filled.
 Your items can be picked up at the Circulation Desk by appointment.
 Books must be returned at the Circulation Desk or in the 24-hour book drop at the Main Campus entrance.
 Sign into PRIMO using your college email address to search the SUNY Catalog.

 This department provides the tracking and distribution of equipment requested by faculty and staff, the hosting of satellite teleconferences and the creation of licensed off-air tapes of educational programming.